AntonioCappiello/cloud-based-app-example/README.md

 For the sake of this example I have implemented the backend in [Firebase](https://www.firebase.com/), partially using as inspiration the Udacity's course ["Firebase Essentials For Android"](https://www.udacity.com/course/firebase-essentials-for-android--ud009) by Google.

-## Instruction to build the project
+## Instructions to build the project
 The app's *build.gradle* files uses three variables to connect to your firebase app.
 Those variables are not included in the git repo for security reasons, therefore you need to create a gradle.properties file in the root folder of the project with the following variables:
 ```javascript
 FirebaseRootUrl = "https://[YOUR FIREBASE APP NAME AS IN THE DASHBORAD].firebaseio.com/"